falcosecurity/falco/proposals/20230511-roadmap-management.md

 ## Summary

-This document proposes introducing a structured process for the management of the roadmap management and related changes in our development process to make effective the execution of our roadmap.
+This document proposes the introduction of a structured process for managing Falco's roadmap and implementing related changes in our development process.
+The goal is to ensure the efficient execution of our roadmap objectives.

 ### Goals